Venezuela: Religion

-According to a 2011 poll (GIS XXI), 88% of the population is Christian, primarily Roman Catholic (71%), and the remaining 17% Protestant, primarily Evangelicals (in Latin America Protestants are usually called "evangélicos").
-8% of Venezuelans are irreligious (atheist 2% and agnostic and 6% indifferent).
-Almost 3% of the population follow another religion (1% of these people practice Santería).
+In 2011, 88% of the population was Christian, primarily Roman Catholic (71%).
+The remaining 17% were Protestant, primarily Evangelicals.
+In Latin America, Protestants are usually called "evangélicos".
+8% of Venezuelans are irreligious.
+Almost 3% of the population follow another religion.
+1% of the population practice Santería.

 There are small but influential Muslim, Druze, Buddhist, and Jewish communities.
 The Muslim community of more than 100,000 is concentrated among persons of Lebanese and Syrian descent living in Nueva Esparta state, Punto Fijo and the Caracas area.
-Venezuela is home of the largest Druze communities outside the Middle East, the Druze community are estimated around 60,000, and concentrated among persons of Lebanese and Syrian descent (a former vice president is Druze, showing the small group's influence).
-Buddhism in Venezuela is practiced by over 52,000 people.
+Venezuela is home to the largest Druze communities outside the Middle East, estimated at around 60,000, and concentrated among persons of Lebanese and Syrian descent.
+Buddhism is practiced by over 52,000 people.
 The Buddhist community is made up mainly of Chinese, Japanese, and Korean people.
-There are Buddhist centers in Caracas, Maracay, Mérida, Puerto Ordáz, San Felipe, and Valencia.

-The Jewish community has shrunk in recent years due to rising economic pressures and antisemitism in Venezuela,Annual Report 2004: Venezuela.
-Stephen Roth Institute.
-Accessed 11 August 2006.Report: Anti-Semitism on Rise in Venezuela; Chavez Government 'Fosters Hate' Toward Jews and Israel.
-Press release, Anti-Defamation League, 6 November 2006.
-Accessed 3 April 2008. with the population declining from 22,000 in 1999 to less than 7,000 in 2015.
+The Jewish community has shrunk in recent years from 22,000 in 1999 to less than 7,000 in 2015, due to rising economic pressures and allegedly, according to the US-based Anti-Defamation League, to antisemitism in Venezuela.